How to politely ask for a payment with email samples

 Step 3: Invoice #10430 overdue for 1 or 2 weeks

 At this stage, you are writing an overdue invoice email to a client.
 They have an outstanding payment towards your business that they have to settle.
-Thus, your tone cannot be as casual and nonchalant as it was when sending your last email.
+Thus, your tone cannot be as casual and nonchalant as it was when sending your last payment request email.
 The “please pay your invoice” approach has not worked this far.
 So, from now on, you should be specific regarding the full story behind the whole billing process.
-In the case that the client has not reached out at all or has not communicated adequately after this email, you will have to remind of the charges that will apply soon.
+In the case that the client has not reached out at all or has not communicated adequately after this email, you will have to point out the charges that will apply soon.

 Email Subject: Your payment to invoice #10430 is one week late